 As a Senior Lecturer in Architecture at the University of North London (1990-2000), he developed a post-graduate course focusing on building physics and architectural design.
 He has also engaged in a series of research projects looking at large scale energy effects in building fabric, Underground Thermal Energy Storage, Borehole Thermal Energy Storage and Passive Downdraught Evaporative Cooling.

 His work on green energy has been widely published, including the book City Fights-debates on urban sustainability.

-Mark, the inventor of Interseasonal Heat Transfer, is featured on the IET Faraday film about Howe Dell School.
+Mark is featured on the IET Faraday film about Howe Dell School.